UniconLabs/openregistry-springbatch-poc/README.md

 After the batch job execution finishes, the log files for that run will be produced in that directory with the timestamp of the job execution invocation.
-At this point, examine the log file for the job execution status, any produced errors, etc. Also, on the successful execution, the data should be available in the Open Registry database in both `system of record` form as well as `calculated` form (PRS_* and PRC_* tables respectively)
+At this point, examine the log file for the job execution status, any produced errors, etc. Also, on the successful execution, the data should be available in the OpenRegistry database in both `system of record` form as well as `calculated` form (PRS_* and PRC_* tables respectively)